SitecorePowerShell/Console/Documentation/Markdown/Add-ItemAcl.md

 ### -Id&nbsp; &lt;String&gt;

-Id of the the item to be processed - additionally specify Language parameter to fetch different item language than the current user language.
+Id of the item to be processed.
+Requires Database parameter to be specified

 <table>
     <thead></thead>